MicrosoftDocs/entra-docs/docs/id-governance/governance-custom-alerts.md

 - Operator: Greater than
 - Threshold value: 10

-**Alert an IT admin when the provisioning service does not export any changes in the past month.**
+**Alert an IT admin when the provisioning service doesn't export any changes in the past month.**

 <u>Query</u>